-Where are the papers of Margaret Mead and Gregory Bateson and how do I get permission to quote or reproduce them?
+Where are the papers of Margaret Mead and Gregory Bateson and their associates, and how do I get permission to quote or reproduce them?

 Updated: Thursday, January 10, 2013